gnonio/weblas-unpacked/README.md

 /*
 	t4T is now in packed format
-	do some other weblas blas computations
+	do some other weblas computations
+	unavailable for unpacked format
 	...
 */